Publius Cornelius Dolabella (consul 44 BC): Military and political careers

 In the Civil Wars (49–45 BC) Dolabella at first took the side of Pompey, but afterwards went over to Julius Caesar, and was present when Caesar prevailed at the Battle of Pharsalus (48 BC).

 Dolabella had himself adopted by a plebeian so that he could become tribune of the plebs.
 His adoptive father has been supposed to have been a Lentulus Marcellinus (but the plebeian status of people of this branch is disputed) or Lentulus Vatia (Note: Likely the same man as Lentulus Batiatus who trained Spartacus.) but there is no certainty in the matter.
 In either case the adopter would likely have been a supporter of Caesar.
 There was also a woman named Livia who expressed interest in adopting Dolabella (possibly on the behalf of her husband, since women could not adopt legally), but it is unknown if this woman's proposal was in any way connected to his adoption by Lentulus.

 As a tribune for the plebs for 47 BC, Dolabella had tried to bring about constitutional changes, one of which (to escape the urgent demands of his creditors) was a bill proposing that all debts should be canceled.
 He tried to enlist the support of Mark Antony, but his fellow tribunes Gaius Asinius Pollio, consul in 40 BC, and Lucius Trebellius Fides advised Antony not to support the measure.
 Antony, who also suspected he had been cuckolded by Dolabella, took up arms against him when Dolabella occupied the Forum in an attempt to use force to pass the bill.
 The Senate voted to support this, and a clash ensued in which both sides took losses.
 Upon his return from Alexandria, Caesar, seeing the expediency of removing Dolabella from Rome, pardoned him, and subsequently took him as one of his generals in the expedition to Africa and Spain.

 After Caesar had returned to Rome and been elected consul for the fifth time, he proposed to the Senate that his consulship be transferred to Dolabella.
 Antony protested, causing a huge disruption that made Caesar withdraw the motion out of shame.
 Later, Caesar exercised his role as dictator and directly proclaimed Dolabella consul.
 This time Antony called out that the omens were unfavorable and Caesar again backed down and abandoned Dolabella.

 On Caesar's death in 44 BC, Dolabella seized the insignia of the consulship (which had already been conditionally promised him), and, by making friends with Brutus and the other assassins, was confirmed in his office.
 When, however, Mark Antony offered him the command of the expedition against the Parthians and the province of Syria, he changed sides at once.
 His journey to the province was marked by plundering, extortion, and the murder of Gaius Trebonius, governor of Asia, who refused to allow him to enter Smyrna.

 Dolabella was thereupon declared a public enemy and superseded by Cassius who attacked him in Laodicea.
-When Cassius's troops captured the place (43 BC), Dolabella ordered one of his soldiers to kill him.
+When Cassius's troops captured the city (43 BC), Dolabella ordered one of his soldiers to kill him.